 Potassium sorbate is a food preservative extracted from either the European rowan fruit or blueberries.
 It has a long history of safety and is found in many supplements to prevent mold growth.
 It is also used to stop the growth of yeast in the process of making beer, it works almost instantly.
 Dissolve 2 tbls in some water and douche with it once a day.

-Monistat is an over the counter vaginal yeast infection remedy that can also be used.
-This is more of a drug than a natural product but it often works ok.
+Monistat is an over the counter vaginal yeast infection remedy whose primary ingredient is Miconazole.
+This is a drug and not a natural product and it often works well.

 Some websites suggest putting yogurt directly into the vagina because of the bacteria they contain.
 In mild cases this might work, but in order to not feed the yeast you must use yogurt that has very little if any sugar or you will be feeding the yeast and making it worse.

 If your vaginal yeast infection was caused by antibiotics, then I suggest you follow what Christine did below.